amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/limits.md

 | Revenue LTV | 300 |
 | Data Tables | 10,000 (**see below**) |

-For example, in the [Event Segmentation](https://help.amplitude.com/hc/en-us/articles/360033852251) chart, you can export a CSV of data for 10,000 distinct property values.
+For example, in the [Event Segmentation](/docs/analytics/charts/event-segmentation/event-segmentation-build) chart, you can export a CSV of data for 10,000 distinct property values.
 If you perform a group-by on a property with more than 10,000 possible values, Amplitude would only export the top 10,000 values.
 However, you can export the full data table to the warehouse of your choice.
-Learn more about how to [export from Amplitude to a data warehouse](https://www.docs.developers.amplitude.com/data/destination-warehouse-overview/).

 As stated in the table, the baseline group-by limit for Data Tables is 10,000.
 However, there are several exceptions: